yoriiis/svg-chunk-webpack-plugin/README.md

 };
 ```

-> 💡 Prefer inline SVG for more flexibility and better performance.
+> 💡 For more flexibility and better performance, inline SVG files are better.
 Fewer HTTP requests, CSS properties to change the style, no flickering during the page load.

-Then, include the sprite in the according pages (_we use Twig in the following example_).
+Then, include the sprite in the wanted pages (_we use Twig in the following example_).

 **home.html.twig**